ntnu-mr-cancer/SegmentationQualityControl/README.md

 If you want to retrain the sytem follow the instructions in "Retrain" https://github.com/ntnu-mr-cancer/SQC/tree/master/Retrain

+There you will find a detailed desctiotion and all the codes you need to do the training.

 # Contact us
 Feel free to contact us:
 mohammed.sunoqrot@ntnu.no